-HIKING, FISHING, SKIING, AND MOUNTAIN BIKINGWith a guide, or on your own
+HIKING, FISHING, SKIING, AND MOUNTAIN BIKINGGuide tours or on your own

-The best time for bird watching enthusiasts to come to Lapland is early summer.
-The birds are most active while tourists and mosquitoes at their most passive.
-Fell Lapland is where you can see the northernmost distribution of a number of bird species.
+The best time for bird watching in Lapland is in early summer.
+This time of the year the birds are really out and about, and luckily mosquitoes are not.
+Fell Lapland is where you can see the northernmost distribution of many bird species.
 The most common birds in the region are the bog lark, willow warbler, Siberian tit, Siberian jay and the northern wheatear.
-Muonio is also home to a number of birds of prey: for instance, very rare in Finland and the most noble of the predatory birds, the gyrfalcon.
-Population of eagles is the largest in Finland.
+Muonio is also home to a number of birds of prey like the gyrfalcon – the most noble of predatory birds.
+The population of eagles is the largest in Finland.
 Another special species seen in the region is the grey wagtail.
 The provincial bird of Lapland is the bluethroat.

-The best place to watch birds in Muonio are Kutuniva on the way to Pallastunturi Fells, the Muonionjärvi Lake birdwatching towers in Muonio village center and at the northern part of the lake in Rukomasaari as well the birdwatching tower in Kätkäsuvanto.
+The best places to watch birds in Muonio are Kutuniva on the way to Pallastunturi Fells; the Muonionjärvi Lake birdwatching towers in Muonio village centre and at the north end of the lake in Rukomasaari; as well as the birdwatching tower in Kätkäsuvanto.